 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-We all have those drowsy days when getting through that next meeting seems impossible.
-If you’re really dragging and coffee won’t do the trick, an energy drink is often the best option.
+A lot of people have those drowsy days when they can't imagine how they'll get through that next meeting.
+If you’re really dragging, and coffee won’t do the trick, an energy drink is often the best option.

-But there’s a wide variety of energy drinks on the market, and they’re not all created equal.
-If you want a drink that provides a boost but won’t send you crashing later, it’s important to choose an energy drink that contains the right amount of caffeine, sugar, and other ingredients to help you get through the day.
+However, there’s a wide variety of energy drinks on the market, and they’re not all created equal.
+If you want a drink that provides a boost but won’t send you crashing later, you should choose an energy drink that contains the right amount of caffeine, sugar, and other ingredients to help you get through the day.

 Energy drinks are formulated to deliver a boost of energy when you need it most.
 In most drinks, this is the result of two main ingredients: caffeine and sugar.
 Caffeine is a central nervous system stimulant that increases alertness, reaction time, and concentration.
 Sugar gives you a quick burst of energy by raising your blood sugar level.

 In addition to caffeine and sugar, energy drinks usually contain other ingredients like ephedrine, taurine, ginseng, and guarana that are meant to increase your wakefulness and endurance.